 The adolescent unconsciously explores questions such as "Who am I?
 Who do I want to be?"
 Like toddlers, adolescents must explore, test limits, become autonomous, and commit to anidentity, or

-.
+sense of self.
 Different roles, behaviors and ideologies must be tried out to select an identity.
 Role confusion and inability to choose vocation can result from a failure to achieve a sense of identity.

 Early adulthood